 If you have a yard or even just a porch box or a pot in a sunny window, grow something in it.
 Make a little compost of your kitchen scraps and use it for fertilizer.
 Only by growing some food for yourself can you become acquainted with the beautiful energy cycle that revolves from soil to fruit to food to offal to decay, and around again.
 You will be responsible for any food that you grow yourself, and you will know all about it.
 You will appreciate it fully, having known it all its life.

 So struck was I by the poetry of Berry’s advice that I started to garden, very modestly, and very awkwardly at first, before I enrolled (shortly before the Covid age of terror) in a regenerative farming program at a local urban farm; there I learned many more things in a matter of a few months than in eight years of legal education in three different countries.
 Since then, I have worked as a farmhand for three regenerative farmers.
-It is hard work, poorly remunerated, in a tragic sector of the economy under constant attacks on all sides from very powerful interests, not least the net zero lobby which promotes a system of food production ultimately completely detached from the land.
-But farming and gardening done on a proper scale never involves trafficking in abstraction and gives a constant sense of engagement in something primordial and a sense of belonging to the peasantry, which Jean Clair called “the original people.”[2]
+It is hard work, poorly remunerated, in a tragic sector of the economy under constant attacks on all sides from very powerful interests, not least the net zero lobby, which promotes a system of food production ultimately completely detached from the land.
+But farming and gardening done on a proper scale never involve trafficking in abstraction and give a constant sense of engagement in something primordial and a sense of belonging to the peasantry, which Jean Clair called “the original people.”[2]

 Thanks to my farming experience, I considerably increased my gardening skills, transformed my yard into a productive potager and a haven for pollinators, and am applying these acquired skills in coaching families to grow their own nourishing and pesticide-free food.
-More importantly, I have gone from a life where most of what I was doing involved being inside and in front of a screen—which abolishes all sense of distance, time, boredom, and longing, as Kingsnorth put it—to a life outside.
+More importantly, I have gone from a life where most of what I was doing involved being inside and in front of a screen—which abolishes all sense of distance, time, boredom, and longing, as Kingsnorth puts it—to a life outside.
 It feels like a very hard-fought repossession of my senses.
 For example, the weather is now not simply an element of the décor around me that changes a few times per year and more or less alters my moods.
 It is a structural element of my life.
-Going outside to do what humans have done for most of their history: pay attention to the color of leaves, the flight of birds, the insects crawling, buzzing and flying around crops, the interactions between various plants, makes an inert nature suddenly spring to life.
+Going outside to do what humans have done for most of their history—pay attention to the color of leaves, the flight of birds, the insects crawling, buzzing and flying around crops, the interactions between various plants—makes an inert nature suddenly spring to life.
 It might not reenchant the whole world, but it certainly reenchants mine.
 It is another way to inhabit the world, one that requires the use of all senses (to smell, to touch, to hear and not simply to see or, a fortiori, to blindly reason).

 By a strange twist of events, at the same time that I reintegrated into the very diminished community of the “original people,” I also reintegrated into another tragic community, that of the Christians.

 Although there were other events that led me to convert to the religion of my ancestors, I don’t think it is an accident that the God of my ancestors entered my life when I began to engage actively with the world.
-I have not fully left the world of the Machine, with its straight lines, its QR codes and its cashless transactions, but I have definitely closed myself to it, and it has opened a big space for God.
-Interestingly, my friends who still believe in progress, i.e. the relentless growth of the Machine, pejoratively call what I’ve done “withdrawal into oneself.”
+I have not fully left the world of the Machine, with its straight lines, its QR codes and its cashless transactions, but I have definitely closed myself to it, and this has opened a big space for God.
+Interestingly, my friends who still believe in progress, i.e., the relentless growth of the Machine, pejoratively call what I’ve done “withdrawal into oneself.”
 I am sure that the re-enchantment of the world my body has been sensing prepared my mind and soul to return home to Christianity.
 But I would lie if I did not admit that the house to which I’ve returned is vulnerable to the same headwind forces as the farming community.
 In a way, having a foot in these two fragile communities battered by the Machine’s winds makes me view each of them as extremely complementary, yet estranged from each other.
 Too absorbed by the harshness of the task of regenerating dead soil and a dead countryside, farmers have no time to lift their eyes to the sky, as if the garden they maintain had no home to go with it, let alone a cathedral.
 Heaven and earth seem only remotely connected if at all.

-At the opposite end, the Christians I live with live are too busy trying to regenerate their souls to notice that their cathedral, if they are lucky enough to have a proper one, has a direct view on the interstate or on a toxic waste landfill.
+At the opposite end, the Christians I live with are too busy trying to regenerate their souls to notice that their cathedral, if they are lucky enough to have a proper one, has a direct view of the interstate or a toxic waste landfill.
 Again, heaven and earth are estranged.
 As beautiful as Christianity’s cultural inheritance and liturgy can be, I’m not sure it is enough to withstand the fundamental ugliness of the world of the Machine without reconquering a material buffer zone between the two antagonistic forces.
 Worse, the contemporary devout Christian’s psychic protection against the onslaught of the Machine is essentially defensive, sharing in this respect the same obsession for psychic comfort as his woke nemesis.
 Both, in a way, are cultures of survivalism, inclined to techniques of emotional self-management to cope with life in a bureaucratic society turned into a far-flung system of total control.

 In other words, I feel that I’m spending most of my time in two mutilated communities which will probably stay around for a while without ever encountering each other until all our food is manufactured in labs and until the Eucharist makes no more sense than participating in a cannibal banquet.
 What each of these communities faces is a fragmented world, but so far neither has offered an integrated solution.